cmugpi/cmugpi.github.io/README.md

 (kramdown) to apply CSS classes to the previous HTML block.
 The CSS framework we're using (Semantic UI) needs these classes to be present to make the table look good.

+Markdown tables _cannot_ have line breaks in them, so make them as long as they need to be to hold their content.
+If you need a line break within a cell, use `<br>`.
+For an easy way to format Markdown tables, you may want to look at [tabular][tabular] or [vim-markdown][vim-markdown].

 ### Simple `pre` blocks